 Start your day by catching the tube to South Kensington Tube Station.

 In South Kensington you will find the Victoria and Albert Museum, Science Museum and National History Museum, entry is free to all of these (some exhibitions may require payment).
-If you are short on time and cannot do them all my favourite by far is the Natural History Museum, the building is stunning the Hope the Whale is a must see when visiting London.
+If you are short on time and cannot do them all my favourite by far is the Natural History Museum, the building is stunning the Hope the Whale is a must-see when visiting London.

-Leicester Square has recently had a major revamp making it a great part of the city to be again, it is also home to one of favourite views of the London Skyline which you will find in the bar of Indigo Hotel – be sure not to miss this view during your 4 days in London!
+Leicester Square has recently had a major revamp making it a great part of the city to be again, it is also home to one of my favourite views of the London Skyline which you will find in the bar of Indigo Hotel – be sure not to miss this view during your 4 days in London!
 If you want to spend a bit more time in this area check out my guide of things to do in Leicester Square.

-Here you can book into on of their immersive afternoon teas, I visited for The Potion Room, a wizard themed afternoon tea and it was 100% worth the high price tag.
+Here you can book into one of their immersive afternoon teas, I visited for The Potion Room, a wizard themed afternoon tea and it was 100% worth the high price tag.
 Their afternoon teas do get booked up quite far in advance therefore if you cannot get in there

-From here you can wander around the most famous shopping streets in London – Oxford Street and Regent Street, however my favourite in this area is Carnaby Street and Berwick Street.
+From here you can wander around the most famous shopping streets in London – Oxford Street and Regent Street, however, my favourite in this area is Carnaby Street and Berwick Street.